Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about multiple sclerosis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Michael Kornberg, M.D. is assistant professor of neurology and an associate director of the neurology residency program at the Johns Hopkins University School of Medicine.
-Learn more about him here
+Learn more about him here.

 Jessica Wolpert earned a B.A. in English from the University of Virginia and an MA in Literature and Medicine from King's College.
-Learn more about her here
+Learn more about her here.

 Recent Articles